 As with the Audi Q5’s twin-clutch S tronic ‘box, the Mercedes often changes down from top on the motorway, but it doesn’t suffer from the same big gaps in ratios, which makes for more relaxing progress.
 And while the 2.0-litre engine might not quite be on a par for the smoothness of the BMW X3’s 2.0-litre diesel, it’s more refined than the Jag's Ingenium diesel.

-For customers looking for improved economy and lower emissions, Mercedes has the GLC 300 de plug-in hybrid, or its slightly more powerful petrol equivalent the 300 e.
-With a 2.0 litre diesel engine and 13.5kWh battery, it delivers a total output of 302bhp and is capable of 0-62mph in 6.2 seconds.
+For customers looking for improved economy and lower emissions, Mercedes offers the choice of the GLC 300 de plug-in hybrid, or its slightly more powerful petrol equivalent the 300 e.
+With a 2.0-litre diesel engine and 13.5kWh battery, the 300 de delivers a total output of 302bhp and is capable of 0-62mph in 6.2 seconds.
 The 300 e also combines a 2.0-litre engine and electric motor to make 315bhp, and will do 0-62mph in 5.7 seconds.

 The GLC 43 uses an AMG-designed twin-turbo V6 petrol with 385bhp and 520Nm of torque.
 It’s eye-wideningly fast for a 4x4, and will crack a 0-62mph time of 4.9 seconds, where conditions allow.
 Sport+ mode gives a lovely crackle from the exhaust on gear changes, punctuating the engine’s musical wail.
 But, in this most aggressive setting, the gearbox’s upshifts feel a little jerky.